 Employers may grant the leave of absence request for time off from work when the time is not covered under existing benefits.
 These benefits include paid time off, paid vacation, paid holidays and sick leave.

-Two Common Types of LOA
+Two Common Types of Leave of Absence

 In general, your employees may request one of two common leaves of absence: medical LOA or personal LOA.
 Managing either one can present challenges to you as an employer.
 Questions for a medical reason must be answered in legal and employer-employee relationship terms.